gloria139com/HPFIA/fpga_protype/board_test/upper_software/README.md

 `test_8core` contains the executable files and run script for simulation.

-Note that the driver source files may need to be modified as applying different FPGA boards.
+Note that the driver source files may need to be modified as applying on different FPGA boards.